Parliament aims to publish hacking report on May 1

-LONDON Legislators said on Thursday they hoped to publish on May 1 a long-awaited report into a phone hacking scandal centred on News Corp's now-closed News of the World tabloid.
+LONDON MPs said on Thursday they hoped to publish on May 1 a long-awaited report into a phone hacking scandal centred on News Corp's now-closed News of the World tabloid.

 Parliament's culture committee is widely expected to criticise News Corp in the report, raising the possibility that the British broadcast watchdog Ofcom will force Rupert Murdoch's media conglomerate to cut or sell its stake in the highly profitable pay-TV firm BSkyB.